eclipse-ibeji/ibeji/docs/tutorials/vehicle_model_tutorial.md

 ## 3. Translating DTDL to code

-You have finally finished constructing your reference simple vehicle model using DTDL.
-Your reference vehicle model now consists of an HVAC and an HMI.
-In this section, you will use your reference vehicle model and translate it to Rust code.
+You have built a basic reference digital twin model of a vehicle with an HVAC system and HMI using DTDL.
+In this section, you will use convert this model into Rust code.

+1. Create a Rust file called `sdv_v1.rs`

-1. Reference the `hvac.json` and `hmi.json` you created in [1.5 DTDL properties](#15-dtdl-properties) and [1.6 DTDL commands](#16-dtdl-commands).
+1. Reference the `hmi.json` DTDL file that you have created in  [1.6 DTDL commands](#16-dtdl-commands).

-1. Create a Rust file called `sdv_v1.rs`, and copy the following contents:
+1. Copy the following contents to the `sdv_v1.rs`

 ```rust
 // Copyright (c) Microsoft Corporation.